qkrwndudata/top-interview-questions/README.md

 # top-interview-questions
-A space for solving and recording Top Interview Questions in LeetCode.
+A repository for solving and recording Top Interview Questions in LeetCode.

 ### Upload